liamoc/learn-you-an-agda/pages/proofs.md

 proof₃ (∧-intro p q) = p
 ~~~~~

-Bijection
+Equivalence
 ---------

 Now that we have defined conjunction and implication, we can define a notion of logical *equivalence*.
-Two propositions are *equivalent* if both propositions can be considered to
+Two propositions are *equivalent* if they imply each other.
-be the same.
 This is defined as: if one is true, the other is also true.
-In logic, this is called *bijection* and is written as `A ⇔ B`.
-Bijection can be expressed simply as a conjunction of two
-implications: If A is true then B is true, and if B is true then A is true.

 ~~~~{.agda}
 _⇔_ : (P : Set) → (Q : Set) → Set -- \<=> to type ⇔